solipsist01/dockerfiles/flexget/README.md

 # flexget
-Flexget Dockerfile for automated Docker builds
+Flexget Dockerfile for automated Docker build

 How to use this image: